 Still holding the paper down, pour hot water in to rinse the paper.
 Pour until all the paper is wet.

 Rinsing gets rid of the paper taste, and also pre-warms the brewer and mug or server.

-Empty out the rinse water, then grind 14g (for 1 cup) 30g (for 2 cups) of coffee and place it in the filter.
+Empty out the rinse water (don’t forget to give it a second use), then grind 14g (for 1 cup) 30g (for 2 cups) of coffee and place it in the filter.

 Gently tap the brewer on the bench to settle the grounds into a flat bed.
 You’ll need a slightly more coarse grind when brewing with 30g for 2 cups.

 Gently pour in 50g of water, just off the boil.

 Your water should be around 96°C. If you don’t have a temperature-controlled kettle, leave your water for a minute or two once it’s boiled and you’ll be close.